SymfonyCasts/symfony5/sfcasts/ep3-doctrine/console.md

 `symfony console` literally means `bin/console`... but because we're running it through the Symfony executable, it *will* inject the environment variables that are coming from Docker.

+***TIP
+The latest version of MakerBundle generates a `MYSQL_DATABASE: main` config into your `docker-compose.yaml` file.
+If you have this, then the database will already be created!
+Feel free to run the command just in case ;).
+***

 So:

 ```terminal
 symfony console doctrine:database:create